These are the top systems to ensure your water is biologically safe for consumption.

 🦠 What Are Coliform Bacteria?

-Coliform bacteria, known as coliforms for short, are a common type of bacteria that usually live in the digestive tracts of humans and warm-blooded animals.
+Coliform bacteria, known as coliforms for short, are a common type of bacteria that usually live in the digestive tract of humans and warm-blooded animals.
 These bacteria pass out in excrement, and can also be found in soil, plant and organic matter.

 When coliform bacteria are present in food or water, it’s typically an indication of unsanitary conditions.
 Not only can coliform bacteria cause ill health, they also indicate that disease-causing pathogens are present in the substance that they’re found in.